fnproject/tutorials/node/intro/README.md

 ## Wrap Up

 Congratulations!
 In this tutorial you've accomplished a lot.
-You've created your first function and deployed it to your local Fn server and invoked it over HTTP.
+You've created your first function, deployed it to your local Fn server and invoked it over HTTP.

 **Go:** [Back to Contents](../README.md)